ietf-teep/architecture/draft-ietf-teep-architecture.md

 may be leaked to a bad actor.
-A compromised TAM can also install many TAs to launch a DoS attack on devices, for example, by filling up a device's TEE resources reserved for TAs such that other TAs may not get resource to be installed or properly function.
+A compromised TAM can also install many TAs to launch a DoS attack on devices, for example, by filling up a device's TEE resources reserved for TAs such that other TAs may not get resources to be installed or properly function.
 It may also install malicious TAs to, potentially, many devices, if it can also get or access a Trusted Component signer key that is trusted by the TEEs.
 This makes TAMs high value targets.
 An advanced, persistent threat actor